qutip/qutip-tutorials/tutorials-v5/pulse-level-circuit-simulation/qip-randomized-benchmarking.md

         return pulses, systematic_noise
 ```

-Lastly, we define a random circuit consisting of a sequence of $\pi$ rotation pulses with random phases.
+Lastly, we define a random circuit consisting of a sequence of $\pi$ rotation pulses with random axes/signs.
 The driving pulse is a $\pi$ pulse with a duration of $25 \, \mu\rm{s}$ and Rabi frequency $20$ KHz.
 This randomized benchmarking protocol allows one to study the classical cross-talk induced decoherence on the neighbouring qubits.
 The two qubits are initialized in the $|00\rangle$ state with a fidelity of 0.975.